rcoh/tracing-texray/README.md

 `tracing-xray` combines two pieces: a global subscriber, and local span examination.
 By default, `tracing-xray` won't print anything—it just sits in the background.
 But: once a span is `examine`'d, `tracing-textray` will track the span and all of it's children.
-When it exists, span diagnostics will be printed to stderr (or another `impl io::Write` as configured).
+When the span exits, span diagnostics will be printed to stderr (or another `impl io::Write` as configured).

 **First**, the layer must be installed globally: